rajdesai1/Proxy-list-scraping/README.md

 ### What are the most popular types of proxies:
 Residential proxies, Datacenter proxies, Anonymous proxies, Transparent proxies

-### People use proxies to:
-Avoid Geo-restrictions, Protect Privacy and Increase Security, Avoid Firewalls and Bans, Automate Online Processes, Use Multiple Accounts and Gather Data

-#### Chrome Extension in here
-you can download the chrome extension "Free Proxy List Scrapper Chrome Extension" folder and load in the extension.<br/>
-##### Goto Chrome Extension <a href="https://chrome.google.com/webstore/detail/free-proxy-list-scrapper/jpnflejagpflcemgfnhckkdckpkkfbcc?hl=en-US">click here</a>.

-## Web_Scrapper Module <a href="https://github.com/narkhedesam/Proxy-List-Scrapper/blob/master/Web_Scrapper/README.md">here</a>
-Web Scrapper is proxy web scraper using proxy rotating api https://scrape.do <br/>
- you can check official documentation from <a href="https://docs.scrape.do/">here</a>

-<h5>You can send request to any webpages with proxy gateway & web api provided by scrape.do</h5>
-<br/><br/>
-## How to use Proxy List Scrapper
-You can clone this project from github. or use<br/>

-    pip install Proxy-List-Scrapper

-Make sure you have installed the requests and urllib3 in python<br/>

-in import add<br/>

-    from Proxy_List_Scrapper import Scrapper, Proxy, ScrapperException

-After that simply create an object of Scrapper class as "scrapper"<br/>

-    scrapper = Scrapper(category=Category, print_err_trace=False)

 Here Your need to specify category defined as below:<br/>